flrs/visavail/README.md

 Input data format, display style and dependencies have to be considered for using the Visavail.js library successfully.
 The respective code snippets are explained below.

 ### Input Data Format
 The input to the Visavail.js library is a JSON-like structure.
-There are two formats that Visavail.js accepts.
+There are three formats that Visavail.js accepts.
 Which format is right for you depends on your use case.

 #### Continuous Data
 You should use the continuous data format if you want to display continuous recordings.
 Visavail.js assumes that the availability of some data are valid until a next data point shows up.